ACEC-SC ARTICLES OF INCORPORATION

 - Twenty-five percent of the member firms, or not less than ten member firms, with at least one Professional member present whichever is the greater number, including at least three members of the Board, shall constitute a voting quorum for the transaction of business at any membership meeting and a majority vote, with each member firm being allowed one vote, shall be required to approve a motion.
 Exceptions are stated in Articles IV, IX and X of the bylaws.

 At least six Board meetings shall be held each fiscal year.
 A special meeting may be called by the President or any three Board members upon due notice.
 A majority of the members of the Board at any properly called Board meeting shall constitute a quorum.
 An affirmative vote of a majority of Board members present at any meeting shall be required to pass a motion, except as provided in Article VII of the Bylaws.

 The proceedings of any meeting shall be in accordance with the latest edition of Robert’s Rules of Order, and such special rules of procedure as may be adopted by the Board.

 BOARD OF DIRECTORS AND OFFICERS

 The Board shall consist of not less nine members, three of whom shall be elected each year for three-year terms.
-The Immediate Past Chair and the ACEC National Director shall be non-voting, ex-officio members of the Board, in addition to the above.
+The Immediate Past President and the ACEC National Director shall be non-voting, ex-officio members of the Board, in addition to the above.
 It is the intent of this section that a continuity of service on the Board shall be established through staggered terms of office for its members.
 Board members elected for part of an unexpired term shall be eligible for election to a full three-year term.
 Board members shall take office upon election.

 DUTIES AND POWERS